GoobyFRS/bluebotpc-web/index.md

 - Daily and Weekly Backups to ensure business continuity and easy rollbacks!
 - Automatic Server Security Patches and Plugin Updates.
 - Cloud Firewalls to reduce possible attack vectors.
-- 4 Data Centers in the United States!
+- 7 Data Centers in the United States and Canada!
+- 17 Content Delivery PoPs!

 [Why Host With BlueBotPC?](https://bluebotpc.com/pages/features)